-MySQL supports replication from one major version to the next higher major version.
-For example, you can replicate from a master running MySQL 4.1 to a slave running MySQL 5.0, from a master running MySQL 5.0 to a slave running MySQL 5.1, and so on.
+MySQL supports replication from one release series to the next higher release series.
+For example, you can replicate from a master running MySQL 5.0 to a slave running MySQL 5.1, from a master running MySQL 5.1 to a slave running MySQL 5.5, and so on.

 However, one may encounter difficulties when replicating from an older master to a newer slave if the master uses statements or relies on behavior no longer supported in the version of MySQL used on the slave.

-The use of more than 2 MySQL Server versions is not supported in replication setups involving multiple masters, regardless of the number of master or slave MySQL servers.
-This restriction applies not only to major versions, but to minor versions within the same major version as well.
-For example, if you are using a chained or circular replication setup, you cannot use MySQL 5.1.31, MySQL 5.1.32, and MySQL 5.1.34 concurrently, although you could use any 2 of these releases together.
+The use of more than two MySQL Server versions is not supported in replication setups involving multiple masters, regardless of the number of master or slave MySQL servers.
+This restriction applies not only to release series, but to version numbers within the same release series as well.
+For example, if you are using a chained or circular replication setup, you cannot use MySQL 5.1.31, MySQL 5.1.32, and MySQL 5.1.34 concurrently, although you could use any two of these releases together.

 Replication from newer masters to older slaves may be possible, but is generally not supported.
 This is due to a number of factors:

 Binary log format changes.
 The binary log format can change between major releases.
 While we attempt to maintain backward compatibility, this is not always possible.
 For example, the binary log format implemented in MySQL 5.0 changed considerably from that used in previous versions, especially with regard to handling of character sets,

 LOAD DATA INFILE, and time zones.
 This means that replication from a MySQL 5.0 (or later) master to a MySQL 4.1 (or earlier) slave is generally not supported.

 This also has significant implications for upgrading replication servers; see Section 16.4.3, “Upgrading a Replication Setup”, for more information.